 Gopal understands the issues from a criminal justice perspective as well.

 “It’s had such a negative impact on the State of New Jersey.
-I think it’s one piece of the pie to move away from the War on Drugs,” Gopal said regarding homegrow and reform.
+I think it’s one piece of the pie to move away from the War on Drugs,” Gopal said.
 “I got a lot of constituents in court who are non-violent offenders relying on this.”

-Some are speculating that decriminalization, which passed quickly in June, has been held up in favor of the referendum so as to not take away potential voters.
+Some cannabis policy experts speculate decriminalization, which passed quickly in June, has been held up in favor of the referendum.
+Thus it would not take away potential voters.
 Gopal said he did not know why the decriminalization bill has yet to pass.

-Zito said similar social justice measures introduced in the wake of the George Floyd/Black Lives Matter protests had made more progress.
+Zito said similar social justice measures introduced after the George Floyd/Black Lives Matter protests had made more progress.

 Gopal represents the 11th Legislative District, which includes Asbury Park, a hotbed of legalization.

 Many cannabis lobbyists and advocates think homegrow is an unrealistic goal at this time.
-Thus, Zito is urging people to call Scutari’s office to advocate for decriminalization and Vitale’s office to advocate for home cultivation.
+Thus, Zito is urging people to call Scutari’s office to advocate for decriminalization.
+She urged people to contact Vitale’s office to advocate for home cultivation.